Abdul-Safai/Assignment-2/README.md

 ## Known Bugs

  1.⁠ ⁠Broken image uploads in the design editor.

  2.⁠ ⁠Color picker tool not responding on mobile devices.

  3.⁠ ⁠Inconsistent performance when loading large design files.

- 4.⁠ ⁠Missing tooltips for some design features.
+ 4.⁠ ⁠Missing tooltips for some design features

  5.⁠ ⁠Slow rendering of previews for complex designs.

  6.⁠ ⁠User profiles not updating after changes.

  7.⁠ ⁠Navigation menu collapsing unexpectedly on smaller screens.

  8.⁠ ⁠Error messages not displaying properly in the registration form.

  9.⁠ ⁠Collaboration features timing out under high traffic.

 10.⁠ ⁠Accessibility issues with keyboard navigation.